pberte20/DroneHub-Controller/README.md

 3. Run the app on an emulator or a connected device.

 ## Troubleshooting
-- If you encounter issues with the API key not being recognized, ensure that:
-  - `local.properties` contains `API_KEY=your_api_key_here`
-  - The Gradle sync completes successfully
 - If Gradle fails, try running:
   ```sh
   ./gradlew clean